NCBI-Hackathons/TheHumanPangenome/Giraffe/README.md

 ### Clusterer Speedup
  * The clustere is not slower.
- * The clusterer is slightly faster
+ * The clusterer is twice as fast!

 ### Maize Graph
  * A maize graph has been built.